jkwasucki/UE-Systems-Portfolio/README.md

   Clients never apply attribute changes or gameplay consequences directly.
   This ensures deterministic gameplay while keeping network traffic minimal.

-### Handling External Dependencies

-  Effects originating from other actors remain synchronized:
-  - If an ability is aborted on the source actor, dependent effects are removed.
-  - Receivers listen for abort events to clean up correctly.
-  - VFX are stopped through replicated state changes.

   **Benefits of the Approach**:

   - Supports late-joining players automatically
   - Prevents duplicated or desynchronized effects
-  - Avoids excessive RPC usage for persistent states
   - Maintains consistent visuals across all clients
   - Keeps gameplay logic centralized and authoritative